Senior Manager of Human Factors & Ergonomics Research, AOEAS, CHC

 Carrie spent the first 15 years of her career at Ergotron managing technical publications.
 Her previous experience in market research and product design make her uniquely qualified to aid organizations around the world to successfully interpret and adapt the latest scientific discoveries into best practices, while optimizing health and performance in the workplace and classroom.
 Prior to joining Ergotron, Carrie worked in market research for LSI, Inc.

 In 2016, Carrie achieved both an Advanced Office Ergonomics Assessment Specialist Certification from the Back School, and a Health Coach Certification from Real Balance Global Wellness Services.

-Carrie is frequently quoted about the importance of standing in the workplace and has also contributed to publications including Entrepreneur, U.S. News, The Telegraph, and the Active Times.
+Carrie is frequently quoted about the importance of standing in the workplace and has also contributed to publications including Huffington Post, New York Magazine, Entrepreneur, U.S. News, The Telegraph, and the Active Times.

 Please contact us to request a speaker at your event!